brainhackmagdeburg/brainhack-magdeburg.github.io/schedule.md

 You can download the calendar to your device by clicking [here](https://calendar.google.com/calendar/ical/brainhack.magdeburg%40gmail.com/public/basic.ics).

 Attendees will be to work on collaborative projects while the scheduled events and tutorials are taking place.
-See more on the [tutorials page](https://brainhack-magdeburg.github.io/tutorials/).
+See more on the [sessions page](https://brainhack-magdeburg.github.io/tutorials/).
+All sessions will take place in HEBB ROOM I at Leibniz Institute for Neurobiology I, Brenneckestraße 6 I 39118 Magdeburg.

 Times displayed on the calendar are automatically updated based on your time zone.